Nico Hoerner Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Guardians' 3.79 team ERA ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to give up the third-fewest home runs in baseball (80 total, one per game).
+- Guardians pitchers combine to surrender 80 home runs (one per game), the second-fewest in the league.

-- His last appearance came on Saturday against the Milwaukee Brewers, when the righty tossed six innings, surrendering one earned run while allowing three hits.
+- His last time out came on Sunday against the Milwaukee Brewers, when the righty threw six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.